dave-br/mame/docs/source/debugger/general.rst

     read commands from file and executes them one by one :ref:`debugger-command-time`
-    prints the current machine time to the console :ref:`debugger-command-quit`
+    prints the current machine time to the console :ref:`debugger-command-sdoffset`
+    sets the address offset to be used by source-level debugging :ref:`debugger-command-quit`
     exit the debugger and end the emulation session